 The general age of consent in South Korea is 13.
 Although homosexual activity is legal, the LGBT community still face legal challenges.
 Same-sex marriage is not socially and culturally recognized.
 Many prefer not to reveal their gay identity to their family, friends or co-workers.
 But as in many countries, the society is becoming more accepting of gays and lesbians.

 Transgender people are allowed to have sex change surgery in Korea after age 20 and can change their gender information on official documents.

 Seoul remains South Korea’s most gay-oriented city with an international, foreigner-friendly gay scene.
-Most of the well-established gay bars, clubs and shops are located on “Homo Hill” in Itaewon district.
+Most of the well-established gay bars & clubs, saunas, massage spas and shops are located on “Homo Hill” in Itaewon district.
 These gay venues come in all genres and for all demographic groups.
 The bars and clubs usually stay open until 5am.
 Although quite slow during the week, the gay scene can get pretty wild on the weekend.

 Other than Itaewon, you can check out Jongno for a more ‘local’ vibe.
 Jongno is located in the heart of the city where over a hundred gay hangouts are scattered around.
 Another up-and-coming area is Hongdae – home to a few popular gay venues.

 Most visitors arrive via the Incheon International Airport (ICN) located on Yeongjong Island in the neighboring city of Incheon.
 The closer but older Gimpo Airport handles most domestic flights as well as shuttle services to Tokyo, Osaka and Shanghai.

 The A’REX train, which connects the airport to Seoul Station, operates from 5:20am until midnight.
 There are two versions – the Express leaves every half hour and takes about 40 minutes, while the commuter train leaves every 6 minutes and takes about 50 minutes.